 - ⇒ Slow, High Dynamic Range: Use when more than 70 dB dynamic range is required, such as when tuning a duplexer. - ⇒ Sweep THRU immediately: Click to make the first sweep the "thru" and subsequent sweeps plotted relative to the thru.
-If you do not check this, you may store a thru later using the control panel button - ⇒ Use Mixer Offset: Adds an offset frequency to the tracking generator, useful especially when sweeping a mixer or downconverter. - ⇒ Amplitude Control Mode: Depending on your application, you may want a fixed absolute output level (e.g. -15 dBm), or you may want a 30 dB range of control, with maximum and minimum power levels available.
+If you do not check this, you may store a thru later using the control panel button - \Rightarrow Use Mixer Offset: Adds an offset frequency to the tracking generator, useful especially when sweeping a mixer or downconverter. - ⇒ Amplitude Control Mode: Depending on your application, you may want a fixed absolute output level (e.g. -15 dBm), or you may want a 30 dB range of control, with maximum and minimum power levels available.

-2.3 The Signal Hound Front & Rear Panels
+2.3 The USB-TG124A Front & Rear Panels

-The front panel includes a 50Ω SMA RF input.
-Do not apply signal or DC to this port.
-It is a DC-coupled output.
-Applying DC or signals in excess of +20 dBm will cause damage.
+The front panel includes a 50 Ω SMA RF input.
+There is a DC blocking capacitor that will block up to 16 VDC.
+Applying higher DC voltages or signals in excess of +20 dBm will cause damage.
 A READY / BUSY LED flashes orange each time a command from the computer is processed.